Thimoteus/Thimoteus.github.io/_posts/2017-11-05-rowlist-double-induction.md

 # Final thoughts

 * This technique seems powerful.
-It's essentially a folding a tree, but done with type-level machinery instead of a normal ADT.
+It's essentially folding a tree, but done with type-level machinery instead of a normal ADT.
 * Double-induction on trees isn't unheard of in math -- for example, proving cut-elimination for classical logic sequent trees requires dealing with both